yggdrash/yggdrash/README.md

 Yggdrash requires `JAVA` 1.8+ compiler to build.
 To install Java, follow this [link](http://www.oracle.com/technetwork/java/javase/overview/index.html).

+Open JDK or Oracle JDK 1.8 to 11 are supported.

 ### Getting the source

 Clone the yggdrash repo: